Our research

 Our research achievements

-In 2023, the DYNAMIC-III colorectal cancer clinical trial enrolled the largest number of Australian patients in our history.
-In total, 1,040 people from Australia and Canada joined the study.
+In 2024, our INTEGRATE IIb stomach and oesophageal cancer clinical trial completed recruitment of 462 patients.
 Reaching this milestone means that this clinical trial can benefit the maximum number of people possible and ensure the robustness of the study results.

 Thank you to all the generous patients and their families who participated in these studies, and to the sites and members involved for their commitment to the studies.

-We were thrilled to receive grant funding in 2023 for two new studies.
+We were thrilled to receive significant grant funding in 2024 for two new studies:

 Our Translational Research Program